 Sweatshirts are possibly the first piece of clothing that is genderless; no one questions whether a sweatshirt is designed for a male wearer or a female one.
 And along with that, there have been efforts to make clothes baggy and untailored so as not to fit any particular body shape or size.

 People who are new to unisex fashion are often misguided as they believe that gender-neutral clothes are nothing but shapeless monochromatic sacks.
 That would actually be an oversimplification of the entire movement and a reductionist view of genderless fashion.

 Here’s an attempt to explain what unisex clothes really are: Unisex clothes are essentially garments that aren’t designed with a gender-related notion in mind.
-This style of clothing is established for the individuals who want to deviate from the barriers created by society in the world of fashion.
+This style of clothing is established for individuals who want to deviate from the barriers created by society in the world of fashion.

 Gender-specific clothing is evolving with time; this small yet essential step is now an outlet for people restless to start broader conversations about equality.
-Not only does unisex clothing aid in breaking the metaphorical walls of gendered clothing, it also allows people to freely express themselves.
+Not only does unisex clothing aid in breaking the metaphorical walls of gendered clothing, but it also allows people to freely express themselves.

 Unisex clothes are sensitive to the emotions of people struggling with concepts of gender and sexuality.
-It serves a deeper purpose than aimless rebellion by making room for gender fluidity.
+It serves a deeper purpose than an aimless rebellion by making room for gender fluidity.

 Unisex Clothes in High Street Fashion

 Major clothing brands acknowledge that clothes are genderless.
 Fashion labels now promote and launch unisex clothing lines that allow people to dress the way they want.